AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47336-something-went-wrong-error-when-dismissing-notifications-adobe-commerce-admin.md

 <u>Steps to reproduce</u>:

 1. Perform a bulk operation (e.g. bulk update of product attributes from the product grid).
-1. Complete the operation (e.g. run `bin/magento queue:consumer:start product_action_attribute.update`).
+1. Complete the operation (e.g., run `bin/magento queue:consumer:start product_action_attribute.update`).
 1. Refresh the [!DNL Commerce] Admin page, expand the admin notification section, and click on the **[!UICONTROL Dismiss All Completed Tasks]** link.

 <u>Expected results</u>: